FudanVI/benchmarking-chinese-text-recognition/README.md

 ## Baselines
-We manually select seven representative methods as baselines, which will be introduced as follows.
+We manually select six representative methods as baselines, which will be introduced as follows.

 * **CRNN [9]** is a typical CTC-based method and it is widely used in academia and industry.
 It first sends the text image to a CNN to extract the image features, then adopts a two-layer LSTM to encode the sequential features.
 Finally, the output of LSTM is fed to a CTC (Connectionist Temperal Classification) decoder to maximize the probability of all the paths towards the ground truth.